-For 2019, the maximum contribution allowed to either a traditional IRA or a Roth IRA is $6,000.
+For 2021 and 2022, the maximum contribution allowed to either a traditional IRA or a Roth IRA is $6,000.
 The limit tops out at $7,000 when you factor in the $1,000 additional catch-up contribution allowed for savers aged 50 and older.

 The most important thing to know about having multiple IRAs is that this is an aggregate limit, not an individual one.
 In other words, the total amount you contribute across all your IRAs can’t exceed the annual contribution limit.

 This is necessary to prevent people from abusing IRAs to gain tax advantages unfairly.
 For instance, say the limit applied to individual IRAs.
 People could feasibly open multiple traditional IRAs and max out each one up to the point that they’d be able to reduce their taxable income to zero using their deductible contributions.
 Or, they could funnel thousands of dollars a year into multiple IRAs and not have to pay a dime of tax on withdrawals in retirement.

 On the other hand, there are some downsides to consider.
 For one thing, having multiple IRAs could mean paying more in investment and management fees.
 This is particularly relevant if your accounts are held at different brokerages.
 It may be possible to minimize the bite taken by fees by holding multiple IRAs at the same brokerage.
 That can also make it easier to manage your asset allocation in each account and rebalance them accordingly.
 Rebalancing is important for maintaining diversification and managing risk.
 You may want to consult a financial advisor if you can contribute a good amount of money each year.

 Tips for Managing Individual Retirement Accounts